NVIDIA/TensorRT/samples/python/efficientdet/README.md

 ### TensorFlow Saved Model

 The starting point of conversion is a TensorFlow saved model.
 This can be exported from your own trained models, or you can download a pre-trained model.
-This conversion script is compatible with two types of models:
+This conversion script is compatible with three types of models:

 1. EfficientDet models trained with the [AutoML](https://github.com/google/automl/tree/master/efficientdet) framework.
 Compatible with all "d0-7", "lite0-4" and "AdvProp" variations.
 2. EfficientDet models trained with the [TensorFlow Object Detection](https://github.com/tensorflow/models/tree/master/research/object_detection) API (TFOD).